I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 He means forget all the fights.
 Everything he ever said.
 I don’t know if I can do that for tonight—because that would mean tomorrow, and after that, we would go back to before.
 So instead I say, “We should go.”

 As I start to move, Ryan stops me, his hand closing over mine.
 Something flashes in his eyes.
 It was brief, but I caught it.
-He wanted me.
+He wants me.
 Before today, I couldn’t imagine a universe where he did.
 It surprises me.
 Empowers me.
 The knowledge hums through my veins.
 Heady, almost.

 About to ask him what he’s doing, he leans close and kisses me.
 His touch is electrifying, my heart racing fast.
 I stand frozen for a moment before I melt into it.
 My lips part and he deepens the kiss, and when his fingers brush over the back of my neck, my knees go weak.